resatgafarli/prototype/README.md

-# The Prototype Project is a Proof of Concept Desktop Application for Language Shadowing Technique
+# The Prototype is a Proof of Concept Desktop Application for Language Shadowing Technique

 The application concept are based on **Auditory Learning** and **Shadowing Technique** language learning methods.